karimelkh/inventory_ms/README.md

 - feat: Reporting and Analytics
 - feat: support mobile
 - feat: history and system logs
-- feat: display one item/cat/suppl/... page (item...DONE)
+- feat: display one item/cat/suppl/... page (item, user ...DONE)
+- feat: mv all/some items from one site to another
 - make different users types and permessions and the ability for some users to manage other users
 - make the `img` field fk referencing the table of imgs
 - rename tables attributes of the db